Resonances in light scattering from nonequilibrium dipole pairs

 A wealth of resonance phenomena exists in light scattering \cite{novotny2012principles,klimov,bohren2008absorption,mishchenko2006multiple,mie}.
-They can be classified by their physical origin.
-Broadly, one can distinguish the following groups: {\it (i)} Morphological resonances (Mie, Fabry-P\'erot, Whispering Gallery, dielectric resonances) arise from the shape of the scatterer that creates standing wave patterns which cause the resonance. {\it (ii)} Materials have intrinsic resonances, e.g., plasmons, that are created by electrons driven by the incident electric field. {\it (iii)} Collective resonances, e.g., Fano, super-radiant modes, {\it etc}.
+They can be classified by their physical origin: {\it (i)} Morphological resonances (Mie, Fabry-P\'erot, Whispering Gallery, dielectric resonances) arise from the shape of the scatterer that creates standing wave patterns which cause the resonance. {\it (ii)} Materials have intrinsic resonances, e.g., plasmons, that are created by electrons driven by the incident electric field. {\it (iii)} Collective resonances, e.g., Fano, super-radiant modes, {\it etc}.
 Exceptional points also belong to {\it (iii)}.
 They arise from the coupling of two resonant modes in an open (non-Hermitian) system where eigenvalues and eigenvectors coalesce \cite{khanbekyan}.
-Exceptional points are also observed in non-Hermitean PT-symmetric systems, which are maintained in a nonequilibrium state with balanced gain and loss \cite{nori}.

-We consider field scattering from two point-like dipoles fixed at a distance much larger than their size.
-We report on resonances that are similar to {\it (i)} in that they also have a fixed geometric structure.
-But they do not assume any wave-confinement structure, even though constructive interference along closed optical paths still takes place.
-Instead, they utilize the scattered near-field.
-They are also related to {\it (ii)}, since they can be realized via two metallic nanoparticles.
+We consider light scattering from two point-like dipoles and demonstrate the existence of a fundamentally new class of collective resonances that arise from multiple scattering between the dipoles and refer to poles of the two-particle Green function.
+We report on resonances that share features with several known classes.
+Similar to {\it (i)} {they are} associated with a fixed geometric structure.
+However, they do not rely on any wave-confinement, even though constructive interference along closed optical paths still takes place.
+Instead, they utilize the near-field coupling between the dipoles.
+The resonances are also related to {\it (ii)}, since they are collective in nature, but they do not require mode hybridization or non-Hermitian structures; cf.~{\it (iii)}.

-The resonances described here need a non-equilibrium structure, since the dipole polarizability should not hold the optical theorem; cf.~{\it (iii)} and recall other optical systems that demand nonequilibrium (lasers, parameteric nonlinear optics, {\it etc}).
-However, it still satisfies causality and the crossing condition.
-These two valid conditions mean that the optical theorem violation needed for resonances can be realized within nonequilibrium physics, e.g., due to external pumping.
-The optical theorem bounds from below the positive imaginary part of the polarizability relating it to the field extinction due to scattering \cite{markel1992scattering, wolf_ot}.

-Exact resonances come from the poles of the full scattering Green function.
-They can be infinitely large within our setup, though achieving large values requires fine-tuned parameters.
+A key feature of the resonances described here is that their exact realization requires a nonequilibrium structure, that is a violation of the optical theorem (OT); cf.~{\it (iii)}.
+OT constrains passive systems, by imposing a lower {bound} on the imaginary part of the polarizability, relating it to the field extinction due to scattering \cite{markel1992scattering, wolf_ot}.
+However, this constraint does not follow from causality, and can be overcome in nonequilibrium systems, e.g., due to external pumping.
+The required polarizability can be achieved in active systems, e.g., a pumped two-level atom, enabling access to exact resonances.